pleasefindmethis.com

 Help me find this exact item

-The strongest help-me-find requests sound simple, but they include the details helpers need before they start searching.
+The strongest help-me-find requests sound simple, but they include the details other people need before they start searching.
 Use this workflow when you have a photo, screenshot, memory, old listing, or vague description and need the same item, not a close replacement.

 When this guide helps